ThejanW/Docker-Service-Manager/README.md

 ![alt text](https://raw.githubusercontent.com/ThejanW/Docker-Service-Manager/master/imgs/dsm-service-summary.png)

-If you don't have these images in your machine, you'll have to pull them by heading to the relevant tab in the SERVICES pane.
+If you don't have the images specified in the dsm-config.json in your machine, you'll have to pull them by heading to the relevant tab in the SERVICES pane.
 You will see the pulling progress in real time.

 ![alt text](https://raw.githubusercontent.com/ThejanW/Docker-Service-Manager/master/imgs/dsm-pulling-image.png)